 TIFF files can either be uncompressed or compressed.
 However, as mentioned earlier, they’re larger than JPEGs, translating to the consumption of more storage space.
 The advantages of TIFF file format over JPEG format include the usage of bit depths ranging from 8 bits to 16 bits for each channel and storage of images in layers on one TIFF file.

-Finally, TIFF files have “.TIFF” or “.TIF” extensions, and comprise of an image file directory, a file header, and a bitmap data.
+Finally, TIFF files have “.TIFF” or “.TIF” extensions, and comprise an image file directory, a file header, and a bitmap data.

 JPEG, on the other hand, stands for “Joint Photographic Expert Group.”
 It was designed to support the storage of photographic images just as the name indicates.
 It supports image storage and display on web pages, and photo storage in digital cameras.